 The Training Program has been completed as of now.
-It will be available in text and video within a year under the title:
+It will be available in text and video within a few months under the title:

 THE LEGACY PROGRAM

 The following is a summary of what was studied over a period of time by our trainees which related the insights and understanding of the Primal Therapy World to current research in neuroscience within a broad frame of reference for treating emotional problems.

 - The Nature of Emotional and Physical Pain